Quantum Vacuum Fluctuations in a Chromomagnetic-like Background: Quantum vacuum energy of SU(2) Y-M fluctuations in an uniform chromomagnetic-like field

 and define

-for Dirichlet b.c., where the sum over $k$ this time is taken on all the integers, in such a way that a factor $1/2$ must be considered.
+for periodic boundary conditions, where the sum over $k$ means that it is taken over all the integers, in such a way that a factor $1/2$ must be considered.
 The subindexes are related to the spin $\epsilon$.
-Thus we have
+Thus, we have